Veterinary Medicine

 VMEDG 1800: On-Campus Clinical Electives

-Varied Credits.
-Students must complete a total of 27 credits of clinical elective rotations to complete the clinical component of the curriculum.
-A variety of on-campus elective rotations are available.
+Varied credits, depending on track.
+Students must complete a total of 21-27 credits of clinical elective rotations to complete the clinical component of the curriculum.
+A variety of on-campus rotations are available.

 VMEDG 1801: Small Animal Primary Care